-This is the Irish Fiscal Advisory Council's eighth annual report as a statutory body.
+This is the Irish Fiscal Advisory Council's ninth annual report as a statutory body.
 The Council's role is to independently assess, and comment publicly on, whether the Government is meeting its own stated budgetary targets and objectives.
 It is required to assess and endorse, as it considers appropriate, the official macroeconomic forecasts underpinning each Budget and Stability Programme Update.
 The Council also assesses the fiscal forecasts and the fiscal stance, and monitors compliance with legislated fiscal rules.

 Since its establishment, the Council has sought to ensure that it fulfils its mandate as effectively as possible.
-In 2020, the Council continued to develop its analytical capacity so that conclusions and recommendations included in its Fiscal Assessment Reports are well-founded.
+In 2021, the Council continued to develop its analytical capacity so that conclusions and recommendations included in its Fiscal Assessment Reports are well-founded.
 It has endeavoured to present its analytical work in a way that informs debate and discussion around fiscal policy issues.
-During the year, the Council has also engaged in public debate through, for example, its one appearance before the Oireachtas Special Committee on Covid-19 Response, its two appearances before the Oireachtas Select Committee on Budgetary Oversight, and through presentations by Council and Secretariat members at conferences and events.
-In February 2020, the Council's fourth annual "Path for the Public Finances" conference took place.
-It focused on the theme of Budgeting for Climate Change exploring the potential impacts of climate change and how we can estimate associated impacts on the economy and the public finances.
-The key note address was delivered by Professor Elena Verdolini, University of Brescia and RFF-CMCC European Institute on Economics and the Environment with speakers from the Central Bank of Ireland, the CPB Netherlands, the European Commission (DG ECFIN), the OECD, University College Cork, the Irish Government Economic and Evaluation Service, the Economic and Social Research Institute, the Irish Climate Change Advisory Council and the Department of Public Expenditure and Reform.
-The Council also participated in the Network of European Union Independent Fiscal Institutions, attended EU Commission meetings, and attended OECD meetings such as the OECD Network of Parliamentary Budget Officials and Independent Fiscal Institutions.
+During the year, the Council has also engaged in public debate through, for example its three appearances before the Oireachtas Select Committee on Budgetary Oversight, and through presentations by Council and Secretariat members at conferences and events.
+In February 2021, the Council's fifth annual "Path for the Public Finances" conference took place which focused on the theme of fiscal policy in the era of high public debt and low interest rates that follows the outbreak of Covid-19.
+The conference had two sessions: the first looked at fiscal policy of high debt conditional on current interest rates (debt sustainability analysis; what does it means for the fiscal rules, how should policymakers respond).
+The second took a more "big picture" look at the sustainability of low interest rates given high public debt, ageing, financial implications and whether such pressures might influence monetary policy.
+The key note address was delivered by Olivier Blanchard, Peterson Institute for International Economics, and former Chief Economist of the IMF with speakers from the European Central Bank, the European Commission, the International Centre for Monetary and Banking Studies, the London Business School, the National Treasury Management Agency, the Paris School of Economics and Stockholm University and Centre for Economic Policy Research (CEPR).
+The Council also participated in the Network of European Union Independent Fiscal Institutions and attended EU Commission meetings.

-During 2020, along with its Audit and Risk Committee, the Council continued to adopt, review, and implement policies and procedures in line with the Code of Practice for the Governance of State Bodies, building on the work carried out since the Council's establishment.
-For example, the Council approved new or revised policies on Business Continuity and Disaster Recovery Plan, Information Security Policy and Procedures, Learning and Development Strategy, Process for Setting Strategy, and Remote Working Policy, as well as an Internal Audit Activity Charter and the Audit and Risk Committee Charter.
-The Council's internal auditors carried out two audits in 2020: a joint audit of the review of the System of Internal Control and a review of Internal Financial Controls & Internal Control; and a High Level Procurement Compliance Review.
+During 2021, along with its Audit and Risk Committee, the Council continued to adopt, review, and implement policies and procedures in line with the Code of Practice for the Governance of State Bodies, building on the work carried out since the Council's establishment.
+For example, the Council approved new or revised policies on Banking, Business Continuity and Disaster Recovery Plan,

+Payments Procedures, Recruitment Procedures and Remote Working Policy, in addition to an Internal Audit Activity Charter and the Audit and Risk Committee Charter.
+The Council's internal auditors carried out one audit in 2021: a joint audit of the review of the System of Internal Control and a review of Internal Financial Controls & Internal Control.
 I can confirm that the appropriate requirements of the Department of Public Expenditure and Reform Public Spending Code are being complied with.